-Every year the quantity of data exchanged on the mobile network doubles.
-The introduction of the 3rd generation 3G (UMTS) in the middle of the 2000s, and then the rollout of the 4th generation 4G (LTE) from 2012 onwards has made it possible to cover requirements, until now.
+Every year the volume of data exchanged on the mobile network doubles.
+The introduction of the 3rd generation 3G (UMTS) in the middle of the 2000s, and then the rollout of the 4th generation 4G (LTE) from 2012 onwards made it possible to cover requirements, until now.
 These technologies, however, are now reaching their limits.
 The introduction of 5G will make it possible to appreciably increase data transmission capacities.

-The benefits of 5G:
+The benefits of 5G

 - the reaction time (latency) of less than one millisecond is 30 to 50 times shorter than that of 4G,

 - the data transfer rate of 10 Gbit/s is 100 times greater than that of 4G,